cashapp/misk-web/HOWTO.md

 - Any new tabs or `@misk/` packages live in a top level `web/` directory of the same level as your service's `src`, `build`, or `out` directories.
 - All tabs live in `web/tabs/` and `@misk/` packages live in `web/@misk/`.
 For most services, you will only need a `web/tabs/` directory.
-- This structure is assumed by the Docker build containers and scripts.
+- This structure is recommended to structure your tab web code separately from your Kotlin or Java code living in `src` and `test`.
 An example is included below.

 ```
   trex-service/